hth313/boost41/doc/misc.rst

 It can be used quite naturally if assigned to the same place as alpha append (shifted ``ASN`` key), making it appear on the corresponding place on the user keyboard.
-This means you can only reach the ``ASN`` function outside USER mode.
+This has the downside that you can only reach the ``ASN`` function outside USER mode.

 ``APX`` also works from inside a program.
 However, it needs to be followed by ``STOP`` or ``PSE`` in order to let the user append to the